NJAU-CDSIC/MsipNet/README.md

   c. **Sequence_only**: Code related to using sequence information only.

--**Supplementary Files**:The detailed results for all the analysis in our study.
+- **Supplementary Files**:The detailed results for all the analysis in our study.